StevenBlack/vocab/README.md

 ### gestalt
-The word comes from a school of psychology, but has come to mean a way of describing the big picture of a situation.
-Add together all the pieces and sum them up in a feeling.
-This feeling can range from the complicated way our brain solves problems to the combination of smells, feelings and sensations you get during a massage.
+A way of describing the big picture of a situation.

 ### gild